alphasoc/nfr/README.md

 # Namescore
-**Namescore** is a lightweight client which uses AlphaSOC DNS Analytics API to identify malware and suspicious behavior within your networks.
+AlphaSOC **Namescore** is a lightweight Linux client used to capture DNS query events from a network and submit them to _api.alphasoc.net_ for processing.
+The AlphaSOC DNS Analytics Engine quickly identifies security threats within DNS material (e.g. C2 traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).

-## Installation
+## Prerequisites
-Currently only Linux is supported.
-To compile `libpcap-dev` is needed.
-Namescore uses govendor for vendoring.
+The `libpcap-dev` library is needed, and Namescore uses govendor for vendoring.

 1. Install libpcap-dev, on debian/ubuntu machines:
 ```